-Kaspersky VPN Secure Connection is a Russian-based VPN service which establishes a secure connection, prevents your online activity from being tracked, hides your IP address and location, and transfers your data over a secure VPN tunnel.
+Kaspersky VPN Secure Connection is a Russian-based VPN service that establishes a secure connection, prevents your online activity from being tracked, hides your IP address and location, and transfers your data over a secure VPN tunnel.

 The service is not available in the following countries: Belarus, Oman, Pakistan, Qatar, Iran, Saudi Arabia, and China because they impose legal limitations on the use of VPNs.